xp44mm/Notebook/F#/Programming with Objects.md

 ### Defining New Object Interface Types

-The key definition in Listing 6-5 is the following (it also uses Rectangle and Point, two types from the System.Drawing namespace):
+The key definition in Listing 6-5 is the following (it also uses `Rectangle` and `Point`, two types from the `System.Drawing` namespace):

 ```F#
 open System.Drawing